xulongjun/Documentation/GitFlow/DevDuty.md

    git push origin feature/<feature-name>

 2. **Go to the repository on your Git hosting service (e.g., GitHub, Bitbucket, GitLab) and create a new pull request for your feature branch into the develop branch.**
-3. **Fill out the pull request form with a title and description that clearly describe the feature and any relevant details.
+3. **Fill out the pull request form with a title and description that clearly describes the feature and any relevant details.
 Assign reviewers as per your project's workflow.**
 4. **Once the pull request is approved and any discussions are resolved, merge your feature branch into develop.**
 5. **Delete the Feature Branch**
    After your feature branch has been successfully merged, it's good practice to delete the branch from the remote repository to keep the branch list clean.